SAP-samples/cloud-objectstore-java-sample/README.md

 [Postman Client](https://www.getpostman.com/apps) can be used to test / access the REST API endpoints.

+Replace the `<application URL>` placeholder in the below steps with the URL of the application you deployed.

 ##### Upload a file / object

 <b>POST</b>

 To upload a file / object set the below request body and hit the endpoint url.
-Changes the <application URL> with yours.

 EndPoint URL :   `<application URL>/objectstorage.svc/api/v1/storage/`